ChuanMeng/ChuanMeng.github.io/_pages/about.md

 Publications
 ======

-As of June 2025, I have 379 citations (Google Scholar) with an H-index of 12.
+As of July 2025, I have 432 citations (Google Scholar) with an H-index of 13.

 I have authored papers published in proceedings/journals, such as SIGIR, ACL, EMNLP, CIKM, NAACL, AAAI, ECIR, and TOIS.
 1. **UniConv: Unifying Retrieval and Response Generation for Large Language Models in Conversations**